msberends/AMR/index.md

   * Applying EUCAST expert rules ([manual](./reference/eucast_rules.html))
   * Getting SNOMED codes of a microorganism, or getting properties of a microorganism based on a SNOMED code ([manual](./reference/mo_property.html))
   * Getting LOINC codes of an antibiotic, or getting properties of an antibiotic based on a LOINC code ([manual](./reference/ab_property.html))
-  * Machine reading the EUCAST and CLSI guidelines from 2011-2021 to translate MIC values and disk diffusion diameters to R/SI ([link](./articles/datasets.html))
+  * Machine reading the EUCAST and CLSI guidelines from 2011-2021 to translate MIC values and disk diffusion diameters to SIR ([link](./articles/datasets.html))
   * Principal component analysis for AMR ([tutorial](./articles/PCA.html))

 ### Get this package